kwrooijen/indy/README.md

 ### DSL Functions

 #### Targets
-* iod/prev    `Previous line`
+* indy--prev    `Previous line`
-* iod/current `Current line`
+* indy--current `Current line`
-* iod/next    `Next line`
+* indy--next    `Next line`

 #### Target functions
-* iod/ends-on `Takes 1 or more strings.
+* indy--ends-on `Takes 1 or more strings.
 Returns true of the target line ends with one of the arguments`
-* iod/starts-with `Takes 1 or more strings.
+* indy--starts-with `Takes 1 or more strings.
 Returns true of the target line starts with one of the arguments`
-* iod/contains ``
+* indy--contains ``
-* iod/indent `Takes optionally 1 integer argument.
+* indy--indent `Takes optionally 1 integer argument.
 Get the indent level of the target line in space + (argument * tab-width)`
-* iod/indent-char `Takes no arguments.
+* indy--indent-char `Takes no arguments.
 Get the first character of the target line.`

 ### Using the DSL
 Let's say as an example that we are writing a list in Erlang code: